|

 Gaps and Voids

-If this is not possible, fill the gaps and they will have to be drilled out at a later stage.
+posts and walls.
+If this is not possible, fill the gaps and drill them out

 |